sincereuk/docs/content/docs/pipelines/managing.md

 To create a new pipeline so that it can be used in [Workflows](/docs/workflows/index.html) you must:

 1. Give it a name e.g.: “**deploy-to-dockerhub**”;
-2. Decide how this workflow gets executed; This can be a Git or another Workflow hook;
+2. Decide how this pipeline gets executed; This can be a Git source or another pipeline (default);
 3. Specify which pipeline you would like to execute; the pipeline-name corresponds to the pipeline-name as you defined it in your wercker.yml;